Capgemini/powerapps-packagedeployer-template/README.md

 Please refer to the [Contributing](./CONTRIBUTING.md) guide.

-## Credits

-Special thanks to the entire Capgemini community for their support in developing this tool.

 ## License

-The Xrm Deployment and Xrm Deployment Package Deployer are released under the [MIT](LICENSE) license.
+The Power Apps Package Deployer Template is released under the [MIT](./LICENSE) license.